mouseless/baked/unreleased.md

   - `Cors` feature is now added with `AspNetCore` implementation
   - `Reporting` feature is introduced with three implenmentations `NativeSql` for production, `Mock` and `Fake` for development
-  - `DataSource` recipe is available which minimal features for a data source service recipe
+  - `DataSource` recipe is available which includes minimal features for a web application that only reads data from given database

 ## Improvements